hipe/tmx/lib/skylab/snag/doc/issues/034-on-doc-node-trees-and-flat-numberspaces.md

 for example, we actually had a doc-point reference that looked like this:
-"[#fa-api-api-fa-003]". if you know what the initials stand for (and they are each local to that node they are in) then you might be able to induce that it reads: "face / api / api api / facets / issue 003". "what's wrong with that?" you might ask. well for one thing:
+"[#fa-api-api-fa-003]". if you know what the initials stand for (and they are each local to that node they are in) then you might be able to induce that it reads: "face / API / API API / facets / issue 003". "what's wrong with that?" you might ask. well for one thing:

-### qualified names are too damn verbose
+### the qualified names are too damn verbose

 those issues references are getting verbose (which is not necessarily bad, because it is semantic (but we see that scaling along one access introduces